Yugoslavia and the Non-Aligned Movement

+The end of the Cold War and the subsequent dissolution of Yugoslavia raised questions about the future of the Non-Aligned Movement.
+However, the movement's continuity was ensured through the pragmatic leadership of Indonesia during this period.
+Today, the archives in Belgrade and the rest of former Yugoslavia remain largely untapped but often vital for Cold War historians, offering unique insights due to the extensive documents produced and information collected by Yugoslav diplomats and intelligence services during that time.

 History

-Post-1948 Yugoslav Context
+Post–1948 Yugoslav context

 During World War II, Yugoslav Partisans liberated their country with only minimal help from the Soviet Red Army and Western allies.
 This led the new communist authorities to the belief that contrary to other countries in Eastern Europe, they are entitled to follow a more independent socialist course.
 Unlike other communist parties in the region, the Communist Party of Yugoslavia was able to rely on local army, police, and relatively high legitimacy among diverse Yugoslav demographic groups.
 Yugoslavia did not perceive itself as a client, but as a partner of the USSR, and in many respect pursued its own domestic and foreign policy which sometimes was more assertive than Moscow's policy.
 This was the case concerning the issue of the Free Territory of Trieste, Balkan Federation, Greek Civil War, Austro-Slovene conflict in Carinthia and infiltration and relations with the Albanian National Liberation Movement.
 Belgrade's independent policies raised tensions with Moscow and escalated in the 1948 Tito–Stalin split when Yugoslavia found itself isolated from the rest of the Eastern Bloc countries and in need to redefine its foreign policy.

 The country initially oriented itself towards the Western Bloc and signed the 1953 Balkan Pact with the NATO member states of the Kingdom of Greece and Turkey.
 After the death of Stalin, Yugoslav relations with the USSR improved with the country's verbal support for the Soviet intervention in Hungary (contrary to the 1968 one in Czechoslovakia).
 The 1955 Belgrade declaration decreased reliance on the 1953 Balkan Pact which subsequently discontinued its activities.
 As the country still wanted to preserve its newly gained independence, it developed relations with European neutral countries such as Finland.
 It also avoided joining the Warsaw Pact established in May 1955.
 Yet in order to avoid isolation in deeply divided Europe, Yugoslavia looked for new allies among former colonies and mandate territories.
 Yugoslavia supported Egypt during the Suez Crisis, a country which became one of the founding members of the Non-aligned movement.
 Yugoslavia developed its relations with India, another founding member, from the time of their concurrent mandate at the UN Security Council from the end of 1949 onward.